isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 server can use either of the two subnets, because the subnet 2001:db8:1::/64 is also allowed for this client.
-The client classification used in this case should be perceived as a way to restrict access to certain subnets, rather than a way to express subnet preference.
-For example, if the client does not belong to the "b-devices" class it may only use the subnet 2001:db8:1::/64 and will never use the subnet 2001:db8:3::/64.
+The client classification used in this case should be perceived as a way to restrict access to certain subnets, rather than as a way to express subnet preference.
+For example, if the client does not belong to the "b-devices" class, it may only use the subnet 2001:db8:1::/64 and will never use the subnet 2001:db8:3::/64.

 A typical use case for client classification is in a cable network,